 Acceptable evidence for the different subcategories is below.
 It should be clear from the evidence what the payment has been used for and on what date.

 - Rent Arrears/Service charge arrears– A written statement from the landlord advising that the amount has been received and that eviction has been prevented.
 This statement cannot be written by you if you made the original application.
 If a rent statement showing the amount credited is provided, you must also include a statement that the eviction has been prevented.

 - Deposit/Rent in Advance/temporary stay at a B & B– Either a copy of the receipt provided by the landlord when the payment has been made, and stating their name, the address of the property and the name of the client.
 If the landlord is registered with Companies House, the receipt should also include the company number.

 a copy of the signed page of the Tenancy Agreement.
-The receipt must be dated after we have paid the grant – a grant cannot be used to reimburse payments that have already been made.
+The tenancy agreement must be dated after we have paid the grant – a grant cannot be used to reimburse payments that have already been made.